s0d-d/qna-chatbot/README.md

-# qna-chatbot
+# ELTE Q&A chatbot for teams 🚀

-This project aims to develop a custom chatbot using ChatGPT technology to assist ELTE University students.
+🎯 This project aims to develop a custom chatbot using ChatGPT technology to assist ELTE University students.